Despite their varied hues, the color of the M&M you pop into your mouth has zero effect on the flavor.

 What Should I Know About Maintaining Engine Coolant?

 As we mentioned earlier, your engine will suffer if you run out of coolant.
 Thankfully, both green and orange antifreeze last a while.
 How long?
-Green for about three years or 36,000 miles, and orange for five years or 150,000 miles.
+Green for about three years or 36,000 miles, and orange for five years or 150,000 kilometers.

 If it’s milky-colored, there’s probably oil in it, which indicates it’s leaking from somewhere.
 This means that not only is your engine running low on lubricant, but its coolant is unable to do its job as well, which is a lethal combination.